 Now is a better time than ever to get your business spending under control.
 Unlike most accountants, we like to focus on growing your business but certain times call for cost-cutting measures.
 Better yet, if you can cut your monthly business expenses as you’re growing then you’re creating a great capacity to scale.

 How agile is your budget?
 Did you build in any contingency plans or room for flex?
 If not, as a business owner in a post-pandemic, inflation (possibly stagflation?) climate you may be looking at a need to reforecast completely and defer expenses where possible.
 Whether you’re hoping to cut business spending or looking to build capacity to scale, here are six easy-to-grasp strategies to cut your monthly business expenses.

 6 strategies to cut business expenses when growing your business.

 1).
 Update Your Expense Policy

-In our blog post, Is it Time for Your Company to Draft an Expense Policy?, we discussed supporting your standardized procedures with things like a schedule and a list of qualified expenses.
+If you haven’t yet, now is the time to create an expense policy.
+Support your standardized procedures with things like a schedule and a list of qualified expenses.
 Revise these lists to further curb spending in unpredictable financial climates.

 2).
 Transparency with/Educate Your Team